quickshiftin/postmates-client/README.md

 # postmates-client

+## Magento Module
+Are you reading this because you need to integrate Postmates into your Magento store?
+Do yourself a favor and checkout the [Postmates Shipping extension](http://www.magentocommerce.com/magento-connect/postmates-shipping-30057.html); you’ll save time and money!

+## Overview

 An API client for [Postmates](https://postmates.com/developer) on demand logistics.
 You can find the Postmates documentation [here](https://postmates.com/developer/docs).

 The Postmates API is RESTful and the Postmates client library extends  [`\Guzzlehttp\Client`](http://guzzle.readthedocs.org/en/latest/).
 You may easily incorporate the Postmates client into your project using composer.